fastertools/ftl-mcp/README.md

 ## Why?

 `ftl-mcp` enables you to build MCP-compatible toolkits that run as WebAssembly components on the wasmtime-based Spin framework.
 FTL toolkits can be natively deployed to extremely fast, globally distributed Akamai edge workers via Fermyon.
 They can also run on any WebAssembly-compatible host.
-Each tool executes within its own isolated sandbox with capability-based permissions, providing a secure execution environment for each tool call.
+Each tool executes within its own isolated sandbox with capability-based permissions.
 You can mix and match tools written in different source languages within a toolkit.

 ## Architecture